alxlive/cloudy/readme.markdown

 --------------------------------------------
 The first way I thought of cheating Gmail into attaching files of my choosing was to mess with the "change" event that the input element dispatches.
 Since Gmail uses the event's `e.currentTarget.files`, I just had to somehow set `e.currentTarget` to an element of my choice, which had its `files` field set with my files (see below why I couldn't just set the "files" field directly).  <br><br>
 At first this seemed hard: the currentTarget property gets set when dispatching the event, by the dispatchEvent function.
 Setting it before that would not make a difference, and after the dispatch the property becomes read-only. <br><br>
-I came up with the following: add a custom element as a child to the `<input>` element, and make the child dispatch a "change" event, letting it eventually buble up and trigger Gmail's event handler.
-The currentTarget field would then point to the child.  <br><br>
+I came up with the following: add a custom element as a child to the `<input>` element, and make the child dispatch a "change" event, letting it eventually bubble up and trigger Gmail's event handler.
+The `currentTarget` field would then point to the child, which I control.  <br><br>
 Unfortunately, this was a dead end -- even though the logic was correct (verified by checking the event's currentTarget after it was dispatched), somehow Gmail still had the correct currentTarget.
-My guess is that Gmail's event handler function is a closure that stores, in a bound variable, the element to which the listener was attached, and ignores the event's real currentTarget property.
+My guess is that Gmail's event handler function is a closure that stores, in a bound variable, the element to which the listener was attached, and ignores the event's real `currentTarget` property.

 3. Cannot set a `<input type="file">` element's "file" property
 ------------------------------------------------------------------